VishApp/crewaimaster/CONTRIBUTING.md

 3. Open a new discussion or issue
 4. Contact the maintainers directly

-Thank you for contributing to CrewMaster! 🚀
+Thank you for contributing to CrewAIMaster! 🚀